THE STRATEGIC CHALLENGE FOR THE UNION

 New armies of novice soldiers could be recruited, trained, and at least partially equipped comparatively quickly by the powerful Northern economy.
 However, it would take much longer for them to attain the competence to carry out decisive or even efficient operations over long distances and against a highly motivated enemy – and to secure the ground it occupied.
 The initial appeal for 75,000 volunteers appeared excessive to many early commentators but this force quickly proved to be only a tiny fraction of the force eventually required for victory.

-Few recognised at the time the genius of General-in-Chief Winfield Scott’s “Anaconda Plan” announced in 1861, which foresaw the need to constrict the Confederacy through a tight blockade by sea and control of the navigable Western Rivers; this would accompanied by a gradual dissection of Confederate territory and subjugation of the Confederate armies and people by large military expeditions.
+Few recognised at the time the genius of General-in-Chief Winfield Scott’s “Anaconda Plan” announced in 1861, which foresaw the need to constrict the Confederacy through a tight blockade by sea and control of the navigable Western Rivers; this would be accompanied by a gradual dissection of Confederate territory and subjugation of the Confederate armies and people by large military expeditions.
 This plan required time to execute but after four years of war the broad outline of the Anaconda Plan – executed with increasing ruthlessness and requiring the application of force on an unimagined scale – successfully delivered a decisive victory.